runtimeverification/evaluation/svcomp-benchmark/results/README.md

 * ldv-linux-4.2-rc1
 * ldv-challenges

-It must be noted here that C11 sec.
+C11 sec.
 7.1.4:2 states, "Provided that a library function can be declared without reference to any type defined in a header, it is also permissible to declare the function and use it without including its associated header".
-Files in the above mentioned folders however declare functions that have refer to types defined in headers, without including the headers themselves.
-This, according to the standard is not permissible, and thus files in the above mentioned folders do not qualify as valid standalone C programs.
+Programs in the above mentioned folders, however, declare functions that have refer to types defined in headers, without including the headers themselves.
+Thus, they may not qualify as valid standalone C programs.

-Correct files in the following folders were not analyzed due to miscellaneous reasons, such as limitation of RV-Match, and syntax errors in files.
+Correct files in the following folders were not analyzed due to miscellaneous reasons, such as lack of support for alloca in RV-Match, and syntax errors.

 * ddv-maczwd
 * ntdrivers-simplified